-Although restaurants offer large numbers of entry-level jobs, those positions frequently provide low wages, few fringe benefits, little job security, and sometimes employee abuse ranging from violations of wages and hours laws to racial or sexual harassment (ROC-NY, 2005; Jayaraman, 2005; Brennan Center, 2006).
-For workers such as students, actors, or persons between "career" jobs, restaurants often provide short-term income from work unrelated to their eventual careers, and these disadvantages have primarily short-term consequences.
-But many low-skilled workers find transitioning to better jobs in other industries difficult, especially for those with limited education, personal contact networks, or command of English, or in whose native cultures restaurant jobs are commonly viewed as a career.
-Among these restaurant workers, aspirations for middle class employment tend to focus on better jobs in the restaurant industry itself.
+Although restaurants offer large numbers of entry-level jobs, those positions typically provide low wages, few fringe benefits, little job security, and sometimes employee abuse ranging from violations of wages and hours laws to racial or sexual harassment (Brennan Center, 2006; Jayaraman, 2005; ROC-NY, 2005).
+For many students, actors, or persons between "career" jobs, restaurants provide short-term income from work unrelated to their eventual careers, and these disadvantages have only short-term consequences.
+But many other workers find transitioning to better jobs in other industries difficult, especially for those with limited education, personal contact networks, or command of English, or in whose native cultures restaurant jobs are commonly viewed as a career.
+Among these workers, aspirations for middle class employment tend to focus on better jobs in the restaurant industry itself.

 These better jobs are limited in number, and competition is fierce.
 In 2000, only about 10% of "front of the house" employees in Manhattan restaurants earned \$40,000 or more per year.
-In this paper, we use this figure -- \$40,000 in 2000, corresponding to about \$50,000 in 2009 after adjusting for changes in the Consumer Price Index -- as the minimum annual earnings representing "middle class" employment in the high-cost New York City area.
+In this paper, we use this figure - \$40,000 in 2000, corresponding to about \$50,000 in 2010 after adjusting for changes in the Consumer Price Index - as the minimum annual earnings representing "middle class" employment in the high-cost New York City area.

-In Section A of Table 1, data from the 2000 U.S. Census demonstrates the divergent economic circumstances of persons above and below this threshold.
-Those earning above that figure had an average hourly wage of \$28.22, more than double the \$13.65 for persons below the cutoff, and worked an average of 18.9% more hours per week and 14.0% more weeks per year.
-They also are more likely to receive employer-provided health insurance and pensions, and to enjoy more occupational prestige.
-When well-compensated and poorly-compensated jobs persist side-by-side in the same industry with limited worker mobility between the two types of employment, the pattern is sometimes labeled a "segmented" or "dual" labor market (Dickens & Lang, 1985; Leontaridi, 1998).
+In Section A of Table 1, data from the 2000 U.S. Census demonstrates the divergent economic circumstances of restaurant employees above and below this threshold.
+Those earning above that figure had an average hourly wage of \$28.22, more than double the \$13.65 for those below the cutoff, and worked an average of 18.9% more hours per week and 14.0% more weeks per year.
+They were also more likely to receive employer-provided health insurance and pensions, and enjoyed more occupational prestige.
+When well-compensated and poorly compensated jobs persist side-by-side in the same industry with limited worker mobility between the two, the pattern is sometimes labeled a "segmented" or "dual" labor market (Dickens & Lang, 1985; Leontaridi, 1998).

 The majority of eating establishments in Manhattan are fast food outlets, coffee shops, delicatessens, and small neighborhood restaurants; 81.5% have fewer than 20 employees (U.S. Census, 1997).
-In contrast, the majority of better-paid jobs are found in "fine dining" restaurants with upscale prices; customers such as high-income consumers, expense account business travelers, and "foodies"; and sometimes national reputations for celebrity chefs and glamorous style.
-To create a sampling frame of employers for this study, we listed all restaurants in Manhattan appearing on any of six widely-recognized lists of top New York City restaurants, and the resulting list encompassed 327 establishments.
+In contrast, the majority of better-paid jobs are in "fine dining" restaurants with upscale prices, high-income and expense-account customers, and reputations for celebrity chefs and glamorous style.
+To create a sampling frame of employers for this study, we listed all restaurants in Manhattan appearing on any of six widely recognized lists of top New York City restaurants, 5 and the resulting list encompassed 327 establishments.